nuxeo/nuxeo/nuxeo-core-storage-sql/README.txt

   </tx-connection-factory>
 </connection-factories>

-For PostgreSQL instead of the default Derby, adapt the datasource properties like this:
+For PostgreSQL, adapt the datasource properties like this:

 <?xml version="1.0"?>
 <connection-factories>